lorenzomighie/3D-Camera-Calibration/README.md

       * the pose of the camera with respect to the world;
       * the points measured.

-In addition association of the 3D point with the respective measurements is known.
+In addition, the association of the 3D point with the respective measurements is known.

-## Gauss Newton Procedure
+# Gauss Newton Procedure

 To apply this algorithm it is required to: